On this page...

 Sidebar Menu Navigation

-The Sidebar Menu Navigation is the same as the Main navigation, it is just another menu location also appear at the right hand side bar for different pages like basic page, location, How Do I, etc
+The Sidebar Menu Navigation works like the Main navigation.
+It appears on the right side for pages like basic pages, location, and How Do I, etc.

 Example of a Sidebar Menu within a Location page:

-You can add external links within your main menu navigation by navigating to "Structure" then "Main Navigation" and select "Add Link"
+To add external links to your main menu, go to "Structure," then "Main Navigation," and select "Add Link."

 Example of adding External links to Main Navigation:

-When you add a link to the main navigation that link is clickable but you can also make a menu link blank or non-clickable if you want it to only work as a drop down feature.
+You can add a link to the main navigation.
+That link is clickable.
+But, you can also make a menu link blank or non-clickable.
+This way, it only serves as a drop-down feature.

 To do that all you need to do is add <nolink> within the Link field.
 This will allow you to have a link within the navigation that will not lead to a page when you click on it.

-This way you can have the dropdown menu appear for the menu navigation without it causing any confusion for your users if there is no content for that menu link.
+This lets you show the dropdown menu for navigation.
+It won't confuse users if there's no content for that link.

-The reason the the menu URL is long is due to the menu nesting.
+The reason the menu URL is long is due to the menu nesting.

-For the Main Menu & Side bar Navigation, we don't recommend more than 4 levels of nesting.
-Try and break up your sections as much as possible so your nesting does not go so "deep."
+For the Main Menu and Side bar Navigation, we don't recommend more than 4 levels of nesting.
+Try to break up your sections as much as possible so your nesting does not go so "deep."
 What happens with 5+ levels of nesting is your page may not appear on the right-hand sidebar.

 Example of Menu Nesting for a side bar navigation:

-You can easily edit your menu navigation when content managers with the proper access selects "Structure" and then click "Main Navigation" so the List of Menu Navigations Page pulls up.
+To edit your menu navigation, content managers with the right access should select "Structure."
+Then, click "Main Navigation" to open the List of Menu Navigations Page.

-For our example you can see that or page "Work with Listing Pages of Events" is nested within the menu under the "Work with Listing Pages" menu link.
+In our example, the page "Work with Listing Pages of Events" is nested under the "Work with Listing Pages" menu link.

 Example of Menu Nesting within the Main navigation: